 Landowner Assistance

 A variety of non-profit groups, as well as federal, state and local agencies understand the importance of active conservation practices on private lands.
 Here are programs that provide money or technical assistance to landowners for conservation work.
-Most require some level of matching funds from the landowner.
+Many require some level of matching funds from the landowner.
 These programs typically require a management or project plan, as well as a binding contract that ensures the proposed work is complete.

 Agricultural Conservation Easement Program – Financial and technical assistance to help conserve agricultural lands and wetlands and their related benefits.